Definition and Causes

 Carbon Monoxide Poisoning

-pages in the Undersea and Hyperbaric Medical Society resource library to learn more about cyanide poisoning, the rationale
+pages in the Undersea and Hyperbaric Medical Society resource library to learn more about carbon monoxide poisoning and carbon monooxide poisoning complicated by cyanide poisoning, the rationale

 for hyperbaric oxygen therapy, and key clinical evidence, outcomes, and success factors.